An Introduction to the Literary Illustrations of Gustave Doré (updated August 2024)

 Doré illustrated many works of literature, including Don Quixote by Miguel de Cervantes, William Shakespeare's The Tempest, Samuel Taylor Coleridge's The Rime of the Ancient Mariner and many more.

-The Vault Editions team is especially fond of his illustrations for Edgar Allan Poe's 'The Raven' These illustrations (example below), published in 1884, became one of the most famous visual representations of the poem, capturing its essence of melancholy and insanity.
+The Vault Editions team is especially fond of his illustrations for Edgar Allan Poe's 'The Raven' These illustrations, published in 1884, became one of the most famous visual representations of the poem, capturing its essence of melancholy and insanity.

-Another of Doré's most famous works is his illustrations for John Milton's epic composition 'Paradise Lost', published in 1866.
+Another of Doré's most famous works are his 50 illustrations for John Milton's epic composition 'Paradise Lost', published in 1866.
 'Paradise Lost' is a lengthy poem comprising 12 books and over 10,500 lines.
 It's written in blank verse and tells the biblical story of the tragic fall of humankind when Adam and Eve couldn't resist Satan's temptation to eat the forbidden fruit from the Tree of Knowledge.
 As a result, God exiled them from the Garden of Eden forever.
-The engravings brought life to the poem's vivid descriptions of Heaven, Hell, and the struggles between angels and demons, below,
+The engravings brought life to the poem's vivid descriptions of Heaven, Hell, and the struggles between angels and demons, below, Now Storming Fury Rose from Paradise Lost

-Gustave Doré's work inspires countless artists worldwide, and his contribution to the art world is etched in history.
-If you'd like to discover more of his work, check out some of Gustave Dore's illustrations of London life from 'London: A Pilgrimage' on the British Library website.
+Gustave Doré didn't just illustrate fictional scenes, his illustrations of London life from 'London: A Pilgrimage' which describes life in Victorian London.
 The publishers, Grant and Co, signed him to a five-year contract which required him to reside in London for three months of the year for an annual salary of £10,000 - around £1,130,000 in today's currency!
+Vincent Van Gogh was also fascinated by London life, and made his own coloured version of Doré's engraving 'Newgate – exercise yard', known as 'Prisoners' Round (after Gustave Doré)'

 Mega Bundle: 7,573 images